mendicant/mendicantuniversity.org/_posts/updates/2012-05-16-preliminary-task-for-tech-writing.md

 Gregory Brown will be running a 90-minute study session on technical writing in late May or early June.
 This session will focus on the general challenges involved in communicating complex ideas through writing, and does not require any special background in a particular field.
-All who are interested in improving their technical writing skills are welcome, regardless of their level of experience.
+Both experienced and inexperienced writers are welcome to participate!

 To make sure that those attending the session have some common ground to start from, Gregory has put together a [preliminary writing task](http://forum.mendicantuniversity.org/discussion/17/task-for-the-upcoming-technical-writing-session)